Introduction: Make a Japanese Garden Lantern Out of Hypertufa

 *Copper wiring, 10'-20', and associated plug

-*To make a paper liner, which is entirely optional: a sheet of rice paper, a Sharpie marker, some clear polyurethane-- see Step 4 for more details
+*To make a paper liner for the windows of the lantern, which is entirely optional: sheets of rice paper, a Sharpie marker, some clear polyurethane-- see Step 4 for more details on this

 Step 1: Before We Begin: Lantern Theory